keboola/component-gd-user-management/component_config/configuration_description.md

 * `role` - user role
 * `details` - any additional details related to the action
 * `muf` - muf assigned to the user from the table

+See [documentaion](https://bitbucket.org/kds_consulting_team/kds-team.app-gd-user-management/src/master/README.md) for more detailed information about execution plans and output mapping.

 ## 4 See also